Russia comes in from cold on climate, launches forest plan

 Fire protection is now a priority in Moscow’s new strategy of low-carbon development.

-Ahead of the climate summit, Putin declared that Russia plans to achieve carbon neutrality by 2060 — a goal similar to those set by China and Saudi Arabia — but a decade behind the midcentury deadline that the U.S. and EU are aiming for.
+“We’re focusing on improving our forest management practices, enhancing wildfire prevention response capabilities, increasing wilderness areas, introducing new farming practices, as well as engaging in transformation toward cleaner energy,” Alexey Overchuk, a senior Russian government official, told negotiators at the Glasgow talks.

-Russia sent a large delegation to the Glasgow summit, although Putin himself did not attend.
+He reiterated Putin’s pledge that Russia aims to achieve carbon neutrality by 2060 — a goal similar to those set by China and Saudi Arabia — but a decade behind the 2050 deadline the U.S. and EU are aiming for.

-Environmental campaigns and other nations that are wary of giving Moscow a free pass while they ramp up their own efforts to cut emissions will be watching closely what Russian diplomats propose.
+Environmental advocates and other nations are wary of giving Moscow a free pass while they ramp up their own efforts to cut emissions.

 Vasily Yablokov, the head of Energy and Climate Sector at Russian Greenpeace, said Russia’s forest calculations will play a key role in its climate plan, and he fears that estimates would be made to “fit into the answer.”

-One reason why Russia has a vested interest in minimizing its reported emissions in front of the United Nations is the prospect of a carbon tariff being mulled by the EU on imports from countries that are deemed to be not doing enough on climate.
+One reason why Russia has a vested interest in minimizing its reported emissions is the prospect of a carbon tariff being mulled by the EU on imports from countries that are deemed to be not doing enough on climate.

 “The role of forest is overestimated, unfortunately,” said Alexey Kokorin, the head of climate and energy program at WWF-Russia.
 “It would be good to trust that Russia will be able to increase the absorption as it is in the draft strategy, and all of us will do the best to achieve it, but it looks like it’s too much.”